 Control Objective Description Compliance Appropriate book- keeping Appropriate accounting records have been kept properly throughout the year.
 Satisfactory Financial Regulations met The council financial regulations have been met, payments were supported by invoices, all expenditure was approved and VAT was appropriately accounted for.
-1 and 5 Risk assessment adequate The council assessed the significant risks to achieving its objectives and reviewed the adequacy of arrangements to manage these.
-Budgetary process The annual precept requirement resulted from adequate budgetary process, progress against the budget was regularly monitored and reserves were appropriate .
+Recommendation 1 Risk assessment adequate The council assessed the significant risks to achieving its objectives and reviewed the adequacy of arrangements to manage these.
+Satisfactory Budgetary process The annual precept requirement resulted from adequate budgetary process, progress against the budget was regularly monitored and reserves were appropriate .
 Satisfactory Income complete Expected income was fully received, based on correct prices, properly recorded and promptly banked and VAT was appropriately accounted for.
-Recommendation 2 and 3 Petty cash protected Petty cash payments were properly supported by receipts, all petty cash expenditure was approved and VAT was appropriately accounted for.
+Recommendation 2 Petty cash protected Petty cash payments were properly supported by receipts, all petty cash expenditure was approved and VAT was appropriately accounted for.
 Satisfactory Payroll authorised Salaries to employees and allowances to members were paid in accordance with council approvals and PAYE / NI requirements were properly applied.
-Recommendation 4 Assets safeguarded Assets and investment registers were complete and accurate and properly maintained.
+Satisfactory Assets safeguarded Assets and investment registers were complete and accurate and properly maintained.
 Satisfactory Bank reconciliations Periodic and year-end bank account reconciliations were properly carried out.
-Satisfactor Accounting basis consistent and correct Accounting statements prepared during the year were prepared on the correct accounting basis (income and expenditure basis) and agreed to cash book.
+Recommendation 3 Accounting basis consistent and correct Accounting statements prepared during the year were prepared on the correct accounting basis (income and expenditure basis) and agreed to cash book.
 Were supported by an adequate audit trail from underlying records, and were appropriate debtors and creditors were properly recorded.
 Satisfactory The council has met its responsibilities as a trustee Trust funds (including charitable).
 The council met its responsibilities as a trustee.
 Satisfactory Provision for the exercise of public rights The authority has demonstrated that during summer 2019 it correctly provided for the exercise of public rights as required by the Accounts and Audit Regulations.
 Satisfactory Exemption from limited assurance review The authority did not meet the exemption criteria of a limited assurance review and correctly did not declare itself exempt.
+Satisfactory Publishing of information Information has been published on the councils website at the time of the internal audit in accordance with the Transparency Code for smaller authorities.
+Satisfactory Publication of AGAR The council has complied with the publication requirements for 2019/20 AGAR.
 Satisfactory